dacarras/r4sda/README.md

     lenght, among other customizations.
 It was develop to visually inspect random intercept spreadings, for unconditioned and conditioned models.
+  - `remove_labels()` it remove labels from a data frame.
+It aids the use of data frame for other packages and software that needs plain data for their use.
   - \[…\]

 ## Example